michaeljamesrojas/NodeRealtimeChat/README.md

 TODO:
-1. Log in by Google.
+- Log in by Google.
-2. Actual database implementation.
+- Actual database implementation.
-3. or file operation while not databased.
+- or file operation while not databased.
-4. Optimized socket operations for good server performance.
+- Optimized socket operations for good server performance.
+- Optimized code to allow high scalability of the app (TIP: Use UML design).

 TO FIX:

 TO ADD:
-1. Notifications
+- Notifications

 NOTE: